avuong12/Sorting-Algo-Experiment/README.md

 ## Run Your Own Experiment

-You can examine the runtimes for different ranges of n and take the average time of any number of trials.
+You can examine the runtimes for different ranges of n and take the average time of any number of trials by changing the inputs in the last console.log line.